superwalnut/redis-cluster-dotnet-core-template/README.md

 ## Features

+> This is a development project template, it is NOT production ready.
+It only kickstarting your project so that you don't need to build from scratch.

-- Run redis cluster in docker
+- Pre-built and configured redis cluster in docker
+- Pre-built a sample web API in .net core 3.1
-- Run .net core web API in docker
+- The sample web API is built with DockerFile and runs in docker
-- Built in generic cache client using ServiceStack.Redis nuget package
 - Easy to scale redis with n-masters & n-slaves in docker
+- Built in generic cache client using ServiceStack.Redis

 ---